 Regardless of the cause, cupped floors are unsightly and can be difficult to fix.
 In some cases, the cupping may be mild and barely noticeable.
 However, in other instances, the boards may be so severely cupped that they start to buckle and warp.

-Can you Fix Hardwood Floor Cupping?
+Can you Fix the Hardwood Floor Cupping?

 Luckily, cupped floors can often be fixed.
 If the cupping is severe, you may need to replace some of the boards.
 But in many cases, simply sanding down the floor and refinishing it will take care of the issue.
 So if you have a cupped hardwood floor, don’t despair – there’s hope!